Mat-404/FTRC-RocketSim/README.txt

         The simulation is currently limited to engines that have written reports from NAR about the thrust curve.
         However, thrust vs time data could be imputted into the thrust curve analysis in the future.

+    For use:

     - An alternate method to run the simulation is through a .exe program created by Auto Py To Exe, created by brentvollebregt on GitHub. https://github.com/brentvollebregt/auto-py-to-exe This program is located in the dist folder.
+        Download the dist folder as a zipped folder, and run "run.exe".

 This simulation was created to get rough estimates for design specs for the Florida Tech Rocketry Club rocket.